parcel-bundler/website/src/getting-started/plugin-config.md

 You might ask why we chose to use this explicit syntax.
 The reason is that this way, adding a new asset type to Parcel isn't a breaking change anymore (this happened in the past when `import foo from "./other.html"` didn't return the URL but the HTML contents anymore).

-It's also possible to modify the parcel config to opt into the old behaviour: see [Migration](/getting-started/migration/#importing-non-code-assets-from-javascript)
+It's also possible to modify the parcel config to opt into the old behaviour: see [Migration](/getting-started/migration/#importing-non-code-assets-from-javascript).

 {% endnote %}

-- `bundle-text:` Can be used to e.g. import a CSS (or LESS!) file's contents into Javascript (needed for some frameworks)
+- `bundle-text:` Can be used to e.g. import a CSS (or LESS!) file's contents into Javascript (needed for some "frameworks")

 {% sample %}
 {% samplefile "style.less" %}